Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Introduction

 Multiple solutions have been proposed to deploy robots in the applications mentioned above that we classify in four categories: high-level algorithms, adaptable controllers, smart sensing, and adaptable mechatronics \cite{braun2013robots,khoramshahi2020,nakanishi2011stiffness,Kronander2016,Tadele2014,Averta2020,hogan2018impedance}.
-However, all of these components have to come together to render robots sufficiently flexible and robust to enter our daily living.
-The high-level algorithms category includes all the optimisation and machine learning methods deployed to plan and adapt the robot actions.
-Adaptable controllers are all these architectures enabling some degree of adaptation obtained from integrating the action plan with the sensor information.
-Smart sensing methods exploit multiple sensors to generate accurate state estimation and prediction necessary to track both the robot and the environment states.
-Adaptable mechatronics includes technologies capable of either passive (e.g., soft materials and composites) and active (e.g., Variable Stiffness Actuators and smart materials) adaptation to the environment.
-Although a final solution would require integrating technologies from all these fields, the analysis presented in this manuscript focuses on adaptable controllers with some consideration on their integration capabilities with the other technologies.
+However, it is essential for all these components to work together in order to make robots sufficiently flexible and robust for integration into our daily lives.
+The high-level algorithms category encompasses various optimization and machine learning methods that are employed to plan and adjust the actions of the robot.
+Adaptable controllers refer to architectures that enable a certain level of adaptation by integrating the action plan with sensor information.
+Smart sensing methods utilize multiple sensors to accurately estimate and predict the states of both the robot and the environment.
+Adaptable mechatronics involves technologies that can adapt to the environment, either through passive means such as soft materials and composites, or through active means such as Variable Stiffness Actuators and smart materials.
+While a comprehensive solution would require integrating technologies from all these fields, the analysis presented in this paper primarily focuses on adaptable controllers, with some consideration given to their integration capabilities with other technologies.